Photo by Jaclyn Simpson

 Community Created Performances are original music theater works created and performed by community groups using a core element of opera: storytelling through song.
 Participating groups throughout Chicago, regardless of background or experience, will create and develop these original works which will be driven by the participants and will be supported by Lyric Opera professional artists and staff.

-Get to know the creative process, meet the 2017 participants, look back on the 2016 finalists, and stay up to date on the latest developments as you, "Watch it Unfold", with the Community Created Performances' blog!
+You can get to know the 2017 CCP participants listed below, peek behind the scenes at the creative process, look back on the 2016 finalists, and stay up to date on the latest developments as you, "Watch it Unfold", with the Community Created Performances' blog!

 Community Created Performances are original music theater works created and performed by community groups using the core elements of opera: storytelling through song.